ptmt/ptmt.github.com/posts/2025/lost-in-time.md

 Some run in a compatibility bubble and feel right in a weird way, like hearing an old song on new speakers.
 Others load but the magic is not there: the physics are off, the controller mapping is wrong, the timing feels like someone retold a joke with different pauses.

-You remember, suddenly, that games are not just software.
-They are performance.
+You remember, suddenly, that games are performance more than just software.
 Timing.
 Latency.
 Input.
 A particular kind of friction.
 And time changes friction.

 You scroll through a neat list of services that were once cheap because each one felt like nothing: a small site here, a webhook there, a little worker, a domain redirect, an analytics script, some uptime monitor, a storage bucket with “just a couple files.”
 Each one was fine.
 Together they are a constellation with a monthly price tag that looks more like a utility bill than a hobby.